 Add water to saved pineapple juice to make 2 cups liquid.

-Remove from heat and add the lemon juice, cloves and drained pineapple.
+Remove from heat and add the lemon juice, cloves, and drained pineapple.
 Stir to combine.
 Transfer to a bowl and refrigerate for 24 hours.

-- Mashed Potatoes ~ Everybody eats mashed potatoes!
+- Everybody eats mashed potatoes!
 Luckily I have one of these, which I don’t believe is sold anymore.
 Westinghouse steamer/masher.
 Apparently, there were issues.
 Too bad because I love mine, and I (actually my son does this job) use it every year.
 It does everything but peel the potatoes.
 So simple!
 If you find it somewhere, (like the Amazon reviewer who said he found it at Christmas Tree Shop) pick it up.
 This is the recipe I use:

 - I double or triple it on Thanksgiving.
 Of course, without the steamer/masher, you’ll have to do it the regular way; cook the potatoes in water for 30 minutes or until done, drain, mash and mix in other ingredients.
 I generally use a ricer instead of a masher to get all the lumps out.
 Remember, though… a lump or two makes it real.

-- Vegetables ~ This is always a problem.
+- This is always a problem.
 My grandchildren just don’t like them.
 William said he’d prefer frozen peas this year, as in still frozen.
 Enough said.
 So this is what I’m serving this year:

 - 3/4 cup brown sugar